mvysny/vok-orm/README.md

 ```
 (the `id` is nullable since it will be null until the category is actually created in the database).

+> The Category class (or any entity class for that matter) must have all fields pre-initialized, so that Kotlin creates a zero-arg constructor.
+Zero-arg constructor is mandated by Sql2o, in order for Sql2o to be able to construct
+instances of entity class for every row returned.

 By implementing the `Entity<Long>` interface, we are telling vok-orm that the primary key is of type `Long`; this will be important later on when using Dao.
 The [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) interface brings in two useful methods: